Writer Profile

 3. Conclusion

-Solving social problems by companies can be said to be quite natural in a sense.
+Solving social problems through companies can be said to be quite natural in a sense.
 This is because business is established by responding to some kind of need (unmet need) that exists in the world (society).
 However, as mentioned in the SDGs, various unmet needs (social and environmental issues) remain on Earth, many of which are difficult to satisfy on a for-profit basis.
-CSV strategy is to dare to satisfy these through business activities that involve profit generation, aiming to implement and succeed in a way that satisfies diverse stakeholders, including shareholders.
+CSV strategy is about daring to satisfy these through business activities that involve profit creation, aiming to implement and succeed in a way that satisfies diverse stakeholders, including shareholders.

 More companies trying this high-difficulty strategy will create positive value for society and the environment as a whole.
 The final goal of the SDGs (the 17th) is the promotion of global partnerships.
-Companies challenging CSV strategies through cross-sector collaboration are expected not only by shareholders pursuing new profit opportunities but also by diverse stakeholders around the world.
+Companies taking on CSV strategies through cross-sectoral collaboration is expected not only by shareholders seeking new profit opportunities but also by diverse stakeholders around the world.

 *1 Porter, M.E. and Kramer, M.R.
 (2006) “Strategy & society: the link between competitive advantage and corporate social responsibility,” Harvard Business Review, December.